 Great global server coverage

-PureVPN boasts a pretty awesome server coverage.
-At the moment they offer 2000+ servers in 140 countries across the globe.
+It boasts a pretty awesome server coverage.
+At the moment they offer 2000+ PureVPN servers in 141+ countries across the globe.

 PureVPN server list is truly global.